Workplace Mediation

 The mediation process can be broken down into three stages:

-- Stage 1 – Individual Meetings with Disputants
+- Stage 1 – Individual Meetings

 -

-- Stage 2 – Meeting Together and Making Agreement
+- Stage 2 – Joint Meeting(s)

 -

-The mediator meets with the participants together.
-The aim is for the participants to generate agreements for how they will behave to improve their working relationship.
-We facilitate listening and understanding on both sides and help them create workable solutions to meet both their needs.
-We do not dwell on past events, but on behaviour patterns.
-At the end of the meeting, the participants sign their agreements on how they will behave in future.
-This is witnessed by the Mediation Champion and Sponsor.
+The mediator meets with the participants together, in twos or larger groups.
+The participants listen to each other and then generate agreements on how you will behave to improve your working relationship(s).
+We facilitate listening and understanding on both sides and help you create workable solutions to meet both your needs.

 -